quentncom/quentn-wp/readme.txt

 == Changelog ==
 = 1.1.2 =
-* Implement Quentn redirect, flood protection and spam protection in Elementor forms.
+* Implements Quentn redirect, flood protection and spam protection in Elementor forms.

 = 1.1.1 =
 * Add: Web tracking code updated in WP when user updates settings in Quentn.